mzyl/bookbytes/README.md

     - I don't have a good idea of how to do this across multiple books yet
     - Finding chapter and beginning of book should provide full text scrolling
       - Full text from current location should also be an option

+- If you want a new paragraph, should it come from a new book right away?
+  - Maybe you just want to try a different paragraph instead..